 Tracking Through the Device

-Going incognito won’t work because it hides your history from the browser and not the entire device, so the software can still track it.
+Going incognito is useless because it only protects your browsing history in the browser and not on your entire device, making it easy to track by software.

 Tracking Through the Network